iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Set Limit Part I.md

 If, we let $A_n = \{x_n\}$ to be a sequence of singleton set from $\mathbb R$, then the convergence condition for Liminf described above is too strong compare to convergence in the metric space $\mathbb R$.
 For example, it would require the subsequence to converge exactly to a singleton at finitely many steps after.
-In the case of Limsup, it would requires the subsequence to hit the limit $x$, a singleton element infinitely many time.
+In the case of Limsup, it would require the subsequence to hit the limit $x$, a singleton element infinitely.
 This is once again, too strict compare to the limit of $x_n \in \mathbb R$.